hapax/hapax.github.io/assets/simple-physics.md

   ⁂
 </p>

-**Exercise 4 (factors of $\pi$).** We can sometimes account factors of
+**Exercise 4 (factors of $\pi$).** We can sometimes account for factors of
-$\pi$ by giving angle its own dimension.
+$\pi$ by giving a dimension to *periods* of systems.
+Suppose we have a system repeating itself in time periodically, e.g. a swinging pendulum or a planetoid orbiting the sun.
-A periodic system has a cycle, which we can keep track of with an arrow, rotating at a uniform speed around the unit circle.
+We can keep track of where the system is in its cycle with an arrow moving around a unit circle at constant speed, with one cycle around this circle per cycle of the system.
 The arrow (called a *phasor* if you want to be fancy) subtends an angle of $360^\circ$ over the course of a single period, so really, a period should be viewed not as a time, but a *time per* $360^\circ$.